Sepulveda Transit Corridor: Project development history

 In March 2021, Los Angeles Metro awarded contracts to two consortia to develop alternatives to separately advance the project via different modes.
 Plans for an automated heavy rail are being developed by Sepulveda Corridor Transit Partners (SCTP), a consortium led by construction firm Bechtel, along with other partners including the European rail vehicle and systems firms Stadler Rail and Siemens Mobility, engineering firms Systra and T.Y.
 Lin, and French transit operator RATP Dev.
 The rival design approach is a monorail as planned by LA SkyRail Express (LASRE), a consortium led by British infrastructure investor John Laing plc along with other partners including Chinese EV manufacturer BYD, Swedish construction firm Skanska, and French transit operator Keolis.

-In April 2021, Metro advanced five routes to the next study stage, including three routes selected as part of Metro's public-private partnership solicitation for the line.
+In April 2021, Metro advanced the five routes to the next study stage, including three routes selected as part of Metro's public-private partnership solicitation for the line.
 The P3 proposals came from Bechtel and BYD Company, with Bechtel submitting the same heavy rail alignment and station proposals as HRT-4, and BYD submitting two monorail proposals that differed from the original MRT-1 alternative studied by Metro.

-In November 2021, the CEQA notice for the project alternatives was released, with an environmental scoping period to begin in February 2022.
+In November 2021, the CEQA notice for the project alternatives were released, with an environmental scoping period in February 2022.
 Rail options were refined to three monorail and three heavy rail alternatives.
 Monorail options 1 and 2 did not include a station on the UCLA campus and proposed connecting transit options instead.
 The alternatives considered for the Draft Environmental Impact Report north to south routes from the Valley to E Line are in the following table: